pandas-dev/pandas/doc/source/basics.rst

    s.rename(str.upper)

 If you pass a function, it must return a value when called with any of the labels (and must produce a set of unique values).
-But if you pass a dict or Series, it need only contain a subset of the labels as keys:
+A dict or Series can also be used:

 .. ipython:: python

    df.rename(columns={'one' : 'foo', 'two' : 'bar'},
              index={'a' : 'apple', 'b' : 'banana', 'd' : 'durian'})

+If the mapping doesn't include a column/index label, it isn't renamed.
+Also extra labels in the mapping don't throw an error.

 The :meth:`~DataFrame.rename` method also provides an ``inplace`` named parameter that is by default ``False`` and copies the underlying data.
 Pass